XavB64/lowtrip/README.md

 reducing their greenhouse gas emissions to mitigate climate change.
 To put these results into context, total net yearly per-capita emissions should not exceed 2 tons CO2eq in 2050 to limit global warming below +2°C.

+You can have a look at https://lowtrip.fr/.

-## How the emissions are calculated?
+# How the emissions are calculated?

 To calculate CO2 equivalent emissions per person, we multiply the distance of a journey (km) by the corresponding emission factor (mass of CO2 equivalent per person per km) of a mean of transport.
 For a mutlistep journey, these emissions are summed over the different steps: